 Acronym representing science, technology, engineering and mathematics courses and programs.

-This part of the country's Elementary and Secondary Education Act of 1965 is meant to aid disadvantaged students and give all students a high-quality education.
+This part of the country’s Elementary and Secondary Education Act of 1965 (reauthorized in December 2015 as Every Student Succeeds Act) is meant to aid disadvantaged students and give all students a high-quality education.
 Title I dollars may be used in a school with a high number of children living in poverty to improve and assist where needed, or they can be allocated for targeted assistance to help failing or struggling students.

 Waldorf schools use a holistic approach to education based on the philosophies of Austrian scientist Rudolf Steiner, who believed that when children relate what they learn to their own experience, they become more interested, and what they learn becomes their own.